Eric-Philippe/Cril-Bot-main/README.md

 ---

-This project is a Discord Bot for the Languages and International Relations Centre of my school (IUT Informatique [FR]Toulouse Paul Sabatier).
+## This project is a Discord Bot for the Languages and International Relations Centre of my school (IUT Informatique [FR]Toulouse Paul Sabatier).
 Everything is developed under the NPM discord.js 13.3.1 module, all in JavaScript (NodeJs).
-In the same way, it involves SQL working under a MYSQL database.

----

 ## Features